Bharti-Parmar/OnBlurValidation_In_React/README.md

 # OnBlurValidation_In_React
-Checking .Validation While input values in React.
+Check Validation While input values in React.